Getting Started with Unity Intercom

 Connect to a dedicated 5GHz WiFi Network for Unity use only.

-The Unity Server should be running on a dedicated, password protected SSID preferably locked to 5GHz.
+The Unity Server should be running on a dedicated, password protected SSID on 5GHz Not 2.4.
 Users will then be able to sign in with the usernames and passwords that have been configured.
 Users can log in via Bonjour (Auto Mode) or with a direct IP address.
-Click Here for More Info

-Connecting to Unity Intercom Remotely via Cellular Data or outside WiFi.
+Connecting to Unity Intercom Remotely via Cellular Data.

-Users wanting to be able to log in from outside the network or via cellular data will need to simply configure port forwarding rules on the Network Router sending all traffic to the Unity Server Mac computer.
-This is how users are able to be on Unity Intercom from anywhere in the world.
-Example: Remote camera crews out in the field.
-Click Here for more Info.
+Users wanting to be able to log in from outside the network will need to simply configure port forwarding rules on the Network Router sending all Unity traffic to the Unity Server Mac.

 Connecting to a traditional Comm System